KaiKrah79/KaiKrah79/README.md

 - 👋 Hi, I’m @KaiKrah79
 - 👀 I’m interested in climbing, machine learning, ai and fermentation
-- 🌱 I’m currently learning AI Programming with python
+- 🌱 I’m currently diving into Machine Learning and Deep Learning
-- 💞️ I’m looking to collaborate on opensource projects for beginners in the field of ml
+- 💞️ I’m looking to collaborate on opensource projects for beginners in the field of ml/ ai
 - 📫 How to reach me: kai.krah@web.de
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I could die for liquorice.